BioSystemsUM/DeepMol/docs/manual_docs/models.md

      {})

+### Save and load models
-## DeepMol also allows you to save your models without any effort
+DeepMol also allows you to save your models without any effort.

 ```python
 model.save("my_model")
 ```

-## And load them back
+Load them back is also very simple.

 ```python
 model = SklearnModel.load("my_model")